jorgeribeiro/nodejs-samples/README.md

 A few code samples made with Node.js 8.x.x

 ## Sections
-- First section: Building a RESTful API
+- Building a RESTful API